Intracranial nongerminomatous germ cell tumors

 Stenosis of the cerebral aqueduct of Sylvius:

-• may be congenital (and hereditary) or acquired.
+• May be congenital (genetic origin) or acquired.

 • Restricts the circulation of CSF, resulting in dilatation of the lateral and third ventricles increased intraventricular pressure.

 This article is confined to the discussion of isolated aqueductal stenosis and secondary changes.
 In this condition, cause and timing are often unclear.
 However, in some cases the cause is known, wherein malformations compress the aqueduct, resulting in primary stenosis.
 These include encephalocele, Dandy Walker malformation, and spina bifida (often with Chiari malformation).
-Although the present discussion is limited to cases of isolated aqueductal stenosis, the reader should understand that a large percentage of patients manifest additional anomalies, the discussion of which is beyond the scope of this review (22).
+Though isolated aqueductal stenosis is the most frequent form, a large percentage of patients manifest additional anomalies (28).

 The following photographs depict CNS tissue from four individuals with aqueductal stenosis.
 In the first three, ventriculomegaly is evident in coronal sections of cerebrum; in the fourth image, an anomalous aqueduct is shown microscopically.
 Three postnatal patients had additional, extracranial anomalies that led to death--in two cases before shunting was instituted.
 For privacy concerns, additional clinical details are not provided.

-The cerebral aqueduct of Sylvius develops from the central canal, situated within the embryonic neural tube at the level of the mesencephalic vesicle, which matures like the midbrain.
+The cerebral aqueduct of Sylvius develops from the central canal within the central embryonic neural tube at the level of the mesencephalic vesicle, which matures like the midbrain.

 When fully developed, the aqueduct courses through the brainstem (midbrain); it is bordered by periaqueductal (or central) gray matter, the tegmentum anteriorly and tectum posteriorly.
-In the newborn, the aqueduct is about 0.5 mm in diameter by 13 mm in length; it is narrower at each end and somewhat wider at its center (10).
+In the newborn, the aqueduct is about 0.5 mm in diameter by 13 mm in length; it is narrower at each end and somewhat wider at its center (12).
 In the adult, this variability continues.
 The aqueduct averages 1 to 1.4 mm in diameter and about 14 mm in length.
-Dimensions for adults, obtained by MRI, differ from cadaveric measures and vary with age, with diameter increasing and length decreasing as patients get older and the cerebrum shrinks (25).
+Dimensions for adults, obtained by MRI, differ from postmortem measures and vary with age, with diameter increasing and length decreasing as patients get older and the cerebrum shrinks (25).
 The cerebral aqueduct initially is lined by primitive neuroepithelial cells, which differentiate as ependyma and a transient form a pseudostratified epithelium, which soon becomes a simple (one cell thick) cuboidal ependymal epithelium, as with the rest of the ventricular system.
 Loss of p73 in ependymal cells during the perinatal period can lead to aqueductal stenosis by obliteration of the ependymal-lined lumen (13).

-Aqueductal stenosis has been classified as malformative or acquired (24).
-In the former, three types are recognized: true stenosis or stenosis due to an anomalous septum (both rare) or stenosis due to forking of the lumen.
+Classification.
+Aqueductal stenosis was previously classified as malformative or acquired (30).
+In the former, 3 types were recognized: true stenosis or due to an anomalous septum (both rare) or stenosis due to forking of the lumen.
 When forking is identified by careful microscopy, two channels are separated by normal CNS tissue.

 Without history or corroborating imaging, the cause of congenital stenosis is sometimes unknown, although a perturbation in embryonic development may be postulated in some cases.
 Because the aqueduct is so narrow, it can be obstructed by debris arising in the ventricular system (for example, sloughed cells or purulent material from an infection or blood products stemming from a hemorrhage).
 Intraventricular hemorrhages in late fetal life or the neonatal period may cause blockage of the cerebral aqueduct by intra-aqueductal thrombosis (posthemorrhagic hydrocephalus).
 Chiari II malformation may result in narrowing of the aqueduct and often accompanies lumbo-sacral meningomyelocele.
 Some cases also include bilateral congenital agenesis of the foramen of Monro for CSF flow from the lateral ventricles into the third ventricle (21).
-Approximately 5% of cases are X-linked.
+Approximately 5% of cases of isolated aqueductal stenosis are X-linked.

 Other midline defects in the brain may accompany aqueductal stenosis in complex brain malformations.
-Rhombencephalosynapsis (fusion of the medial surfaces of the cerebellar hemispheres and dentate nuclei with hypoplasia or absence of the vermis) has been associated with aqueductal stenosis in a significant number of cases.
-In one review of 20 affected children, 13 (65%) had aqueductal stenosis and hydrocephalus; the finding was uniform in those with complete rhombencephalosynapsis (29).
+Rhombencephalosynapsis (fusion of the medial surfaces of the cerebellar hemispheres and dentate nuclei with hypoplasia or absence of the vermis) is associated with aqueductal stenosis in a significant number of cases.
+In one review of 20 affected children, 13 (65%) had aqueductal stenosis and hydrocephalus; the finding was uniform in those with complete rhombencephalosynapsis (44).
 In another study of 30 patients with aqueductal stenosis, one-half manifested rhombencephalosynapsis (20).
 Rhombencephalosynapsis is associated with aqueductal stenosis in some cases of alobar holoprosencephaly, but most often rhombencephalosynapsis occurs in septo-optic-pituitary dysplasia without aqueductal stenosis (see the Medlink topic “Rhombencephalosynapsis”).

 Congenital isolated aqueductal stenosis cannot be prevented.